 SoFi is an online personal finance company that specializes in mortgages, personal loans, and student loan refinancing.
 It’s a leader in the field; in 2012, it was the first company to start refinancing federal and private student loans together.

-Disclaimer: Fixed rates from 3.899% APR to 8.024% APR (with AutoPay).
-Variable rates from 2.540% APR to 7.275% APR (with AutoPay).
+Disclaimer: Fixed rates from 3.890% to 8.074% APR (with AutoPay).
+Variable rates from 2.490% to 7.105% APR (with AutoPay).
 Interest rates on variable rate loans are capped at either 8.95% or 9.95% depending on term of loan.
 See APR examples and terms.
-Lowest variable rate of 2.540% APR assumes current 1 month LIBOR rate of 2.49% plus 0.04% margin minus 0.25% ACH discount.
-Not all borrowers receive the lowest rate.
+Lowest variable rate of 2.490% APR assumes current 1 month LIBOR rate of 2.49% plus 0.04% margin minus 0.25% ACH discount.
+Not all borrowers receive the lowest rate. .
 If approved for a loan, the fixed or variable interest rate offered will depend on your creditworthiness, and the term of the loan and other factors, and will be within the ranges of rates listed above.
 For the SoFi variable rate loan, the 1-month LIBOR index will adjust monthly and the loan payment will be re-amortized and may change monthly.
 APRs for variable rate loans may increase after origination if the LIBOR index increases.
-See eligibility details.
 The SoFi 0.25% AutoPay interest rate reduction requires you to agree to make monthly principal and interest payments by an automatic monthly deduction from a savings or checking account.
 The benefit will discontinue and be lost for periods in which you do not pay by automatic deduction from a savings or checking account. *To check the rates and terms you qualify for, SoFi conducts a soft credit inquiry.
 Unlike hard credit inquiries, soft credit inquiries (or soft credit pulls) do not impact your credit score.
 Soft credit inquiries allow SoFi to show you what rates and terms SoFi can offer you up front.
 After seeing your rates, if you choose a product and continue your application, we will request your full credit report from one or more consumer reporting agencies, which is considered a hard credit inquiry.
 Hard credit inquiries (or hard credit pulls) are required for SoFi to be able to issue you a loan.
 In addition to requiring your explicit permission, these credit pulls may impact your credit score.
-SoFi rate ranges are current as of March 4, 2019 and are subject to change without notice.
+Terms and Conditions Apply.
+SOFI RESERVES THE RIGHT TO MODIFY OR DISCONTINUE PRODUCTS AND BENEFITS AT ANY TIME WITHOUT NOTICE.
+To qualify, a borrower must be a U.S. citizen or permanent resident in an eligible state and meet SoFi’s underwriting requirements.
+Not all borrowers receive the lowest rate.
+To qualify for the lowest rate, you must have a responsible financial history and meet other conditions.
+If approved, your actual rate will be within the range of rates listed above and will depend on a variety of factors, including term of loan, a responsible financial history, years of experience, income and other factors.
+Rates and Terms are subject to change at anytime without notice and are subject to state restrictions.
+SoFi refinance loans are private loans and do not have the same repayment options that the federal loan program offers such as Income Based Repayment or Income Contingent Repayment or PAYE.
+Licensed by the Department of Business Oversight under the California Financing Law License No. 6054612.
+SoFi loans are originated by SoFi Lending Corp., NMLS # 1121636. (www.nmlsconsumeraccess.org)

 Discover Student Loans